 |EPARTS256||Visual Art 2||Callaghan/Ourimbah||10|

 The Intensive Open Foundation program is a full-time pathway into university study, and as such, it is recommended for people who are not working or who only work part-time.
 Open Foundation is offered at both the Newcastle (Callaghan) campus and the Central Coast (Ourimbah) campus.
 All classes are held during the day.

-It is a 40 unit program conducted in semester two each year, during which you will study two 20 unit subjects.
+It is a 40 unit program conducted in semester two each year, during which you will study two 20 unit courses.
 You will attend class for 12 hours per week and to successfully complete the program you will need to allocate a further 20 hours per week for preparation, assignments and out-of-class study.

 Exams take place during the University's formal examination period in November.
 Assessment is made up of 50% progressive assessment (assignments, essays and class tests) and 50% final exams.
 You will need to pass both 20 unit courses to pass the program.

 The table below summarises the key features of the Intensive Open Foundation program.
 Don't forget that you can attend an information session for more detail about the program.

 The table below outlines the Intensive (full-time) Open Foundation program structure offered in semester two Choose 20 units from these courses.
 For course descriptions, and timetables click on the course code.

 |EPMANC320||Business Organisation and Management||Callaghan/Ourimbah||20||Business Organisation and Management|